I’ve curated a list of the 9 most profitable Cricut projects that are not only super popular right now but are optimized for profit.

 There are more than a million searches a month on Pinterest for rustic decor Coincidentally, you can cut wood with your Cricut Maker!
 Customized wood signs are a sure bet.

 If jewelry is more your thing, check out my tutorial on making wooden earrings.
+If you only have an Explorer, you can use wood veneers instead of full wood sheets.
+Check out my wood veneer earrings tutorial with free templates.

 Other Leather and Faux Leather Goods